austin-starks/C2H2_ZF_Proteins/README.txt

 Analysis:
  This folder is used to compare the predicted change in DNA-binding specificity.
  To do this, visit zf.princeton.edu and click "Predict PWS".
 Type in the ZF protein sequence and click send.
-Click on the appropiate ZF domain and chaneg the prediction model to be Polynomnial SVM.
+Click on the appropiate ZF domain and change the prediction model to be Polynomnial SVM.
 Click submit and download the PWM.
 Save the file in the following format: